 This study of Romans focuses on the text in its original socio-historical context.
 Attention is given to the specific moral, spiritual and theological questions Paul takes up in the letter, treated from the standpoint of the ancient Mediterranean world as the cultural context of Paul and the Roman congregation(s).
 The significance of Romans for the practice of Christian faith today will be part of the class discussions.
-Curricular area: NT Elective; Prerequisite: NT 302 evident in the Book of Acts, and the theological issues which are dealt with in each section of the book.
+Curricular area: NT Elective; Prerequisite: NT 302 early Jerusalem church, the various settings encountered by Paul, the unique organizing principles evident in the Book of Acts, and the theological issues which are dealt with in each section of the book.
 Curricular area: NT Elective